Lake Highland 2019 LD Round Robin

-I debated for three years at Cy-Fair HS outside of Houston, Texas, qualifying to the TOC, TFA State, and NSDA nationals, and finishing in semifinals at TFA state.
+I did LD for three years at Cy-Fair HS outside of Houston, Texas, qualifying to the TOC and NSDA nationals, and finishing in semifinals at TFA state.
 I work for McNeil HS in Austin while attending the University of Texas, and I teach at NSD and TDC.

 Feel free to ask me questions at email@example.com.

-I will vote on pretty much any argument as long as it isn't morally objectionable or blatantly false.
+I will vote on most arguments as long as they aren't morally objectionable or blatantly false.
 I will do my best to be tab, but I think there is a level of plausibility necessary for me to vote on an argument (for instance, I won't vote on an obviously false I-meet).
 It will be difficult to convince me to vote on a super blippy apriori or an argument that turned into a voting issue after being one line in the original speech.

 I'm fine with speed, just slow down on tags/author names and interps/advocacy texts.
 I will yell clear/slow/louder but I will give up if there is no change.

-I read high theory and identity politics.
+I read both high theory and identity politics.
 I feel comfortable evaluating most K debates but I strongly prefer debaters err on the side of overexplaining/not relying on jargon rather than assuming that I am familiar with the literature they are reading.
-These debates tend to either be excellent and enjoyable or my least favorite.
+These debates tend to either be excellent or my least favorite.

-I liked K affs a great deal in high school, but I do think if you are nontopical you need to a) win that being nontopical is legitimate b) have an evaluative mechanism and c) have offense under that mechanism.
+I enjoy K affs, but I do think if you are nontopical you need to a) win that being nontopical is legitimate b) have an evaluative mechanism and c) have offense under that mechanism.
 I am happy to listen to unique/innovative K affs regardless of their topicality, though I am also happy to listen to T debates against them.
 I think these can be interesting debates.